Mix up some 3 ingredient SAND SLIME! We’ll show you how to make it! This is a fun slime vacation for summer, although it’s fun anytime.

 This sand slime just feels super cool!
-You can feel the sand in it for sure, but it still stretches like slime.
+You can feel the sand in it for sure, but it’s not overly gritty.
+It still stretches like slime.

 I found some plastic scrapbooking boxes at Michael’s for $3.99, and I bought one for carrying toys along on outings.
 This box ended up being the perfect place to play with our slime because of its low sides.
 Easy to reach inside, but the mess is contained.